nwjs/chromium.src/docs/security/sheriff.md

 Much of Chrome's development and release process depends on bugs having the right labels and components.
-Labels and components are vitally important for our metrics, the visiblity of bugs, and tracking our progress over time.
+Labels and components are vitally important for our metrics, the visibility of bugs, and tracking our progress over time.

 Labels to **double-check** (that should already be there if the bug was filed using the Security template):